ung0v/ai-sdk-v5-crash-course/README.md

-# AI SDK v5 Tutorial - Companion Repository
+# AI SDK v5 Tutorial

-🚀 **The AI SDK v5 is here, and it's a game-changer!** This repository contains all the code examples and exercises from our comprehensive AI SDK v5 tutorial available on [aihero.dev](https://aihero.dev).
+🚀 **The AI SDK v5 is here, and it's incredible.** This repository contains all the code examples and exercises from our free, comprehensive AI SDK v5 tutorial available on [aihero.dev](https://aihero.dev).

 AI SDK v5 brings revolutionary improvements to building AI applications with TypeScript.
 I think of it as the missing standard library for building AI apps.